Gregg Marshall

-Michael Gregg Marshall (born February 27, 1963) is an American college basketball coach whose most recent position was head coach at Wichita State University.
+Michael Gregg Marshall (born February 27, 1963) is an American college basketball coach who served as the head basketball coach at Winthrop University and Wichita State University.
 Marshall has coached his teams to appearances in the NCAA Division I men's basketball tournament in 14 of 22 years as a head coach.
 He is the winningest head coach in Wichita State and Winthrop history with 331 and 194 wins, respectively.
 He resigned on November 17, 2020, after an internal investigation following allegations by multiple former players detailing physical and verbal abuse at the hands of Marshall.
 Marshall was paid a settlement of $7,750,000 by Wichita State for his resignation.

 Early life and education

 Marshall was born in Greenwood, South Carolina.
 He went to Cave Spring High School in Roanoke, Virginia, where he graduated in 1981 and was a 6'2", 145-pound point guard on the Knights' basketball team.
 He graduated from Randolph–Macon College with a Bachelor of Arts degree in economics and business in 1985.
 At Randolph-Macon, he became a brother of the Sigma Alpha Epsilon fraternity.
 He later received his master's degree in sport management from the University of Richmond in 1987.
-He is married to Lynn Munday of Bellingham.
+He is married to Lynn Munday of Bellingham, Washington.